 This is a familiar cake – especially to those from the southern United States who often remember it more for the shiny, flakey, screamingly sweet frosting than the cake itself.
 The flavor is interesting – more Coke-like and less chocolate-driven than some cakes, but the moistness factor is what really stands out.
 If you know someone who likes almost any cake as long as it’s really moist (my friend Sarah, for instance!), this is sure bet.
 Plus, it keeps well.
 Or at least that’s what all the notes say.

 Here’s a link to the 13×9 inch version which Coke says was developed by The Junior League of Atlanta.
-Below is how I made my small version, which is just enough for me, Todd and maybe Sarah.

 Mini Coca Cola Cake